Shares in Apple suppliers leap on record results

-LONDON (Reuters) - Shares in European companies that supply parts to Apple Inc (AAPL.O) leapt on Wednesday after the tech giant reported the largest profit in corporate history, driven by record sales of iPhones and strong demand in China.
+LONDON, Jan 28 (Reuters) - Shares in European companies that supply parts to Apple Inc leapt on Wednesday after the tech giant reported the largest profit in corporate history, driven by record sales of iPhones and strong demand in China.

-Shares in British chip designer ARM ARM.L and Imagination Technologies (IMG.L), which supplies graphics processing to the U.S. group, rose between 3 and 4 percent at the open as investors cheered the news overnight.
+Shares in British chip designer ARM and Imagination Technologies, which supplies graphics processing to the U.S. group, rose between 3 and 4 percent at the open as investors cheered the news overnight.

 With ARM having the highest price to earnings valuation amongst its peers, traders said investors should look to buy into the stock on one of the days when it slips.